 Take an Official State-Approved Hunter Safety Course

 Mississippi offers several formats for completing the hunter safety course to accommodate different learning preferences and schedules.
-The primary options include an online-only course, instructor-led classroom sessions, and hybrid courses that combine online study with in-person instruction.
+The primary options include an online-only course, and an in-person, instructor-led “traditional classroom” course.
 Each format is designed to meet the state’s educational standards while providing flexibility for participants.

 The online hunter education course in Mississippi is self-paced, allowing students to log in and out as needed to complete the training.
 Typically, the course takes between 4 to 6 hours to finish, depending on the individual’s reading speed and familiarity with the material.
 This flexibility enables participants to spread their study sessions over several days or complete the course in one sitting if preferred.